When we think of fatigue, one of the first things we think about is iron. What does your iron status look like? Has it been tested (thoroughly)?

 There are two sources of iron:

 Haem iron – found in animal products, especially meat, fish and poultry.
-Organ meats are particularly high in iron, although not everyone loves them.
+Organ meats are particularly high in iron (which is great if you like them).

-Non-haem iron is harder for the body to absorb than haem iron due to the presence of oxalates and phytates (found in a variety of plant food) which inhibit iron absorption.
-Therefore, this does make it a little more tricky to obtain adequate dietary iron if you are a vegan or vegetarian.
-It can certainly be done, you just need to make sure you’re eating lots of iron rich plant food.
+The majority of iron in a typical diet comes from non-haem sources.
+Non-haem iron is harder for the body to absorb than haem iron.
+Therefore, it is a little harder to obtain adequate dietary iron if you are a vegan or vegetarian.
+It certainly can be done, you just need to make sure you’re eating lots of iron-rich plant food.

 How much iron do you need every day?

-How much you need depends on your age, gender and your current iron status (as this partly determines how much iron is absorbed from your food).
-Therefore, it’s important to be eating a wide variety of lean meat, fish, wholegrains, legumes, nuts, seeds and vegetables every day to ensure you are getting enough iron.
+How much iron you need to consume depends on your age, gender and current iron status (which influences absorption).
+For simplicity, it’s important to eat a wide variety of lean meat, fish, wholegrains, legumes, nuts, seeds and vegetables every day to ensure you are getting enough iron.

-If you’re a menstruating female, below is an example of a one day diet to meet your iron needs.
+If you are a menstruating female, below is an example of a one day diet to meet your iron needs.

-Morning tea – A handful of almonds and cashews with a piece of fruit
+Morning tea – A small handful of almonds and cashews (and a few strawberries for vitamin C) (approx. 1mg)

-Dinner – Healthy spaghetti bolognaise with ½ beef and ½ lentils on zucchini noodles (or wholemeal/gluten-free pasta).
-Serve with a side of steamed kale drizzled with lemon juice.
+Dinner – Healthy spaghetti bolognese with 1/2 beef and ½ lentils on zucchini noodles (or wholemeal/gluten-free pasta) (approx. 6mg).

 Are you consuming enough iron to meet your needs?

-If you have been diagnosed with iron deficiency there are some ways you can boost your iron levels in conjunction with iron supplementation including:
+If you have been diagnosed with iron deficiency or have a tendency to low iron there are some ways you can boost your iron levels in conjunction with iron supplementation including:

 Pairing iron rich plant foods with foods high in Vitamin C

-For example, if you were to eat green leafy vegetables, by squeezing fresh lemon juice over the top (which is high in vitamin C) you will enhance the absorption of iron naturally found in the green leafy vegetables.
+Vitamin C aids the absorption of non-haem iron from plant food.
+So, if you were to eat green leafy vegetables, squeezing fresh lemon juice over the top (which is high in vitamin C) will enhance the absorption of iron from those vegies.
+Also, add foods like red capsicum or tomato to your salad.

 Make sure you are getting enough Vitamin A in your diet